MgThiha-Coding/MgThiha-Coding/README.md

-# 👋 Hi, I’m Min Thiha Aung ( Nathan James )
+👋 Hello!
+My name is Min Thiha Aung

-- 👀 interested in Cross-Platform Development
-- 🌱 currently learning Dart & Flutter
-- ⚡ Fun fact: Flutter is really fun!
+I’m currently on a journey to become a Flutter Ninja, focused on developing light and fast applications with precision and speed.
+Right now, I’m diving into Dart and Flutter..